 My doctoral advisor, James Howison, and I collaborated to study how grant funded scientific software work can transition to new models of sustainability.
 Useful software projects are continuously evolving artifacts that must stay up to date with the packages and libraries that they depend on, but grant funding is bounded and time-sensitive.

-In order to understand how scientific software might escape the limitations of grant funding and make themselves sustainable for the long term, we are conducting a qualitative analysis of >100 software projects.
+In order to understand how scientific software might escape the limitations of grant funding and make themselves sustainable for the long term, we conducted a qualitative analysis of >100 software projects.
 These projects, funded through NSF's SI2 program, specifically planned to address sustainability with their awards.
 Structuring our data using RDF, we collected data from the projects' current and archived websites.
+In addition, we conducted interviews with project members.
 Leveraging research on genre theory, innovation, organizational management, and FLOSS, we developed typologies for 1) the different kinds of organizations that have maintenance responsibilities for the software projects (e.g. labs) and 2) the modes of change their software undergoes as they strive for sustainability.